mediafly/extensions-documentation/extensions.md

 This section describes properties available in the `interactive-manifest.json` that can be used to control how the Extension is launched.
 ----------
 - `ios-use-fullscreen: true/false`.
 Controls if the extension is launched in fullscreen mode or with an exit button.
-- `embedded: true/false`.
+- `embed: true/false`.
 Controls if the extension is launched in the native player of each platform.

 API and Examples
 ===============